 The Cuyama River is the primary surface water feature in the valley and flows from an elevation of 3,800 ft on the eastern side to the west of the basin to 1,300 ft at the western outlet of the basin.
 The Cuyama River travels approximately 55 miles through the basin and has a slope ratio of approximately 1:125.
 The river is perennial with most dry seasons seeing little to no flows.
-Large flows usually occur in flashes due

-2 The USEPA does not list a SMCL for hexavalent chromium.
-Public Health Goals are typically orders of magnitude lower than a SMCL. to the small watershed and storms that provide precipitation onto the surrounding Coastal Range Mountains.
-Peak flows through the Cuyama River thus range from approximately 6,000 to the highest recorded flow of 15,500 cubic feet per second on February 18, 2017 (National Watershed Information System [NWIS], 2018).
-There are approximately four main perennial streams that feed the Cuyama River including Wells Creek, Santa Barbara Creek, Quatal Canyon Creek, and Cuyama Creek.
+Large flows usually occur in flashes due to the small watershed and storms that provide precipitation onto the surrounding Coastal Range Mountains.
+Peak flows through the Cuyama River, dated between 1929 and 2017, range from approximately 6,000 to the highest recorded flow of 15,500 cubic feet per second on February 18, 2017 (National Watershed Information System [NWIS], 2018).
+There are approximately four main perennial streams that feed the Cuyama River including Aliso Creek, Santa Barbara Creek, Quatal Canyon Creek, and Cuyama Creek.
 However, during precipitation events many more smaller streams flow from the valley walls and surrounding mountains.
-Figure 2-15 shows the locations of surface water bodies in the basin.
-No standing bodies of water such as lakes or ponds are present within Cuyama Valley.
+Figure 2.1-17 shows the locations of surface water bodies in the basin.

 Downstream on the Cuyama River lies Twitchell Reservoir, however this is an artificial body of water outside of the Cuyama Groundwater Basin.